MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/virtual-cluster-deployment.md

 ## Process

-The following steps are required to create a virtual Azure Stack HCI version 22H2 deployment.
+The following steps are required to create a virtual Azure Stack HCI version 22H2 deployment:

 Step 0: Satisfy the prerequisites